webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

 ## Section 05 Key Exchange

 - **How was the sharing of secret keys solved**:
-  - The major problem of secret-key encryption is how to pass the key between the entity encrypting and the entity decrypting.
-The two main methods for key exchange in symmetric cryptography is to (1) use a key exchange algorithm (such as Diffie-Hellman) or (2) encrypt the key with the recipient’s public key, pass it to the other side and then allow the recipient use their private key to decrypt it i.e., via public key encryption.
+  - The **major problem** of secret-key encryption is **how to pass the key** between the entity encrypting and the entity decrypting.
-  - Diffie-Hellman is a widely used key exchange algorithm used to exchange the secret key in symmetric cryptography.;
+  - **Diffie-Hellman** is a widely used **key exchange algorithm** used to exchange the secret key in symmetric cryptography.;
-- **Forward Secrecy**: An important concept within key exchange is the usage of forward secrecy, which means that a compromise of the long-term keys will not compromise any previous session keys.;
+- **The two main methods for key exchange in symmetric cryptography**:
+  1. use a **key exchange algorithm** (such as Diffie-Hellman).
+  2. encrypt the key with the recipient’s public key, pass it to the other side and then allow the recipient use their private key to decrypt it i.e., via **public key encryption**.;
+- **Forward Secrecy**: compromise of a secret key does not compromise the confidentiality of past communication.;
 - **Sesson Key**: one time use key for each session(log-in, log-out).;
-- **Emphemral Keys**: One time use.
-Temporary key.
-Throw away.
-With ephemeral key methods, a different key is used for each connection, and, again, the leakage of any long-term key would not cause all the associated session keys to be breached.;
+- **Ephemral Keys**: One time use.
+With ephemeral key methods, a **different key is used for each connection**, and, again, the leakage of any long-term key would not cause all the associated session keys to be breached.;
-- **DHE_EXPORT Downgrade Attack**:
+- **Diffie-Hellman DHE_EXPORT Downgrade Attack**:
-  - A weakness discovered in Diffie Hellman is that it is fairly easy to precompute values for two popular Diffie-Hellman parameters (and which use the DHE_EXPORT cipher set).
+  - The vulnerability arises when servers support the **export-grade 512-bit or 1024-bit Diffie-Hellman groups**, which were historically used for export compliance reasons but are now considered weak.
+    - Laws were passed in the United States that resulted in the crippling of encryption software that was distributed outside of the United States(purposefully added a backdoor).
+    - https://en.wikipedia.org/wiki/Crypto_Wars: "The longest key size allowed for export without individual license proceedings was 40 bits, so Netscape developed two versions of its web browser.
+The "U.S. edition" had the full 128-bit strength.
+The "International Edition" had its effective key length reduced to 40 bits by revealing 88 bits of the key in the SSL protocol.
+Acquiring the 'U.S. domestic' version turned out to be sufficient hassle that most computer users, even in the U.S., ended up with the 'International' version, whose weak 40-bit encryption could be broken in a matter of days using a single personal computer."
-  - The DHE_EXPORT Downgrade attack involves forcing the key negotiation process to default to 512-bit prime numbers.
+  - The DHE_EXPORT Downgrade attack involves forcing the key negotiation process to default to **512-bit prime numbers**.
 For this the client only offers DHE_EXPORT for the key negotiation, and the server, if it is setup for this, will accept it.
-The precomputation of 512-bit keys with g values of 2 and 5 (which are common) are within a reasonable time limits.;
+The **precomputation of 512-bit keys** with g values of 2 and 5 (which are common) **are within a reasonable time limits**.;
-- **Methods to combat DHE_EXPORT Downgrade attacks**:
+- **Methods to combat the Diffie-Hellman Downgrade attacks**:
-  - on Diffie Hellman include
-    1. Disabling Export Cipher Suites negotiation.
+  1. **Disabling Export Cipher** Suites negotiation.
-    2. Using (Ephemeral) Elliptic-Curve Diffie-Hellman (ECDHE).
+  2. Using (Ephemeral) **Elliptic-Curve Diffie-Hellman (ECDHE)**.
-    3. Use a strong group.
-Diffie Hellman has three groups (bases): Group 1, Group 3 or Group 5, which vary in the size of the prime number used.;
+  3. Use a **strong group**(larger the better prime number).
+     - Common Diffie-Hellman groups:
+     1. Group 1:
+        1. Prime pp is 768 bits.
+        2. Generator gg is typically 2.
+     2. Group 2:
+        1. Prime pp is 1024 bits.
+        2. Generator gg is typically 2.
+     3. Group 5:
+        1. Prime pp is 1536 bits.
+        2. Generator gg is typically 2.;
-- **Diffie-Hellman man in the middle attack**: methods have been used extensively to create a shared secret key but suffers from man-in-the-middle attacks, where an attacker sits in-between and passes the values back and forward and negotiates two keys: one between a sender and the attacker, and the other between the receiver and the attacker.
-An improved method is to use public key encryption.;
+- **Diffie-Hellman man in the middle attack**: methods have been used extensively to create a shared secret key but suffers from **man-in-the-middle attacks**, where an attacker sits in-between and passes the values back and forward and negotiates two keys: one between a sender and the attacker, and the other between the receiver and the attacker.
+An **improved method is to use public key encryption**.;
-- **Diffie-Hellman strength relates to what**: the size of the prime number bases which are used in the key exchange. bigger, better(longer to crack).;
+- **Diffie-Hellman strength relates to what**: the size of the **prime number bases** which are used in the key exchange. bigger prime, more entropy.;

 ## Section 06 Authentication and Digital Certificates